Common Sports Injuries: Sprains, Shin Splints & Stress Fractures

 If you have a swollen ankle and are not able to put weight on your foot without pain, it's wise to see your doctor for an examination and X-ray, if necessary.

-If there is no fracture, R (rest) I (ice) C (compression), and E (elevation) therapy is the most effective treatment.
+If there is no fracture, R (rest) I (ice) C (compression), and E (elevation) therapy is the most effective treatment for an ankle sprain.
 Nonsteroidal anti-inflammatory medications (NSAIDs) such as ibuprofen or Tylenol will help ease the discomfort and reduce swelling.
 Your doctor may also prescribe crutches and/or a brace.
-After about 10 days, moving the joint within the range of pain tolerance is important.
+About 10 days after the sprain occurred, moving the joint within the range of pain tolerance is important.
 Your doctor may suggest physical therapy to increase range of motion and build strength.
 You should be back to normal in about six weeks although some swelling and mild pain can last for three months or more.

 If pain continues to interfere with your normal activities, it's important to consult an orthopaedic doctor.
 Serious ankle sprains may require surgery to repair the ligaments.